The expansion of the United States and the displacement of Native Americans were bound up in the idea of Manifest Destiny.

 Titus Kaphar, The Cost of Removal

-Kaphar’s painting uses defacement as a way of critiquing Andrew Jackson, and makes us consider the injustices of presidents past and present.
+Kaphar’s painting uses defacement as a way of critiquing Andrew Jackson and his role in the Trail of Tears.
+It makes us consider the role of presidential power, both past and present.

 Settling the American Eden, The Oxbow